1coderookie/KobraGoNeoInsights/docs/firmware/fw_klipper.md

 If you chose individual names for different bed meshs (e.g. "mesh1"), you need to name the specific one you want to be loaded then in the abovementioned command (e.g. `BED_MESH_PROFILE LOAD=mesh1`).
 If you saved the mesh using the "default" name like it's being suggested by the UI, enter the name "default" as shown above.

+You can create different bedmeshs for e.g. different bed temperatures by using different names and load them automagically using e.g. the belonging name of the filament type being set in the Slicer.
+Means, you set the filament type in your Slicer and add a certain entry in the start g-code section of the Slicer, so that the filament type will be written into the generated g-code file.
+In addition to that you then write a macro for Klipper which then loads the belonging bedmesh for the type of filament being used, like the bedmesh you did at 60°C bed temperature for printing PLA or the one you did at 80°C for printing PETG.

 You can configure the ABL procedure within your `printer.cfg` as well so that it fits your needs.
 Means, you can change the amount and location of probing points, the probing speed and the amount of probes for each probing point.
 You can also choose between different probe algorithms.